 - Boosting energy levels

-If fluorescent lights are interfering with your body’s ability to regulate stress, you may notice that you feel increasingly more stressed during the day.
+If indoor lights are interfering with your body’s ability to regulate stress, you may notice that you feel increasingly more stressed during the day.
 You may also notice an increase in food cravings and decreased energy levels.
 While your students may not be aware of your food cravings, they are likely to pick up on your increasing stress levels or fatigue and respond accordingly.

 #4.
-Classroom Lighting Can Interfere with Sleep Cycles
+Can Interfere with Sleep Cycles

 Fluorescent light exposure suppresses melatonin production.
 Melatonin is the hormone that regulates sleep.